To apply to the Cardiovascular Invasive Specialist Program, you must have:

 - Work effectively in a team setting

-Students must maintain a grade of greater than 70 percent in each core course in each element of their academic and clinical performance in each semester.
+Each semester, students must maintain a grade of greater than 74 percent in each core didactic course and 80 percent in each of their academic clinical performances.
 For any deficiency, remediation may include independent course work, formal warning, probation or dismissal from the program.

 Transfer student policy